MASTER SERVICES AGREEMENT

 3. it has not in any material respect knowingly violated any Applicable Law that would impair the rights granted to the Parties under this Agreement;

-4. It has not received or been afforded any illegal bribe, kickback, or thing of value from an employee or agent of the other Party in connection with this Agreement (reasonable gifts and entertainment provided in the ordinary course of business do not violate this Section);
+4. It has not received or been offered any illegal bribe, kickback, or thing of value from an employee or agent of the other Party in connection with this Agreement (reasonable gifts and entertainment provided in the ordinary course of business do not violate this Section);

 8. it has not directly, or indirectly, taken any action in violation of any export restrictions, anti-boycott regulations, embargo regulations or other similar applicable Canadian, United States or other foreign laws.